Do you want to start distillery business?

 If you want to start your own distillery then we would recommend you to buy an existing distillation plant rather than installing a new plant by yourself.
 Procuring new distillation machines is the biggest expense while installing a new distillery so it will be better for you to acquire an existing distillery and use the surplus amount for covering other costs or expenses.

 Considering the reason mentioned above, the company will procure a small distillery, named ‘GluCyn Distillery,’ which stopped operating three years ago and is located in the main industrial zone of the New York City.
 The company will also open a retail store in the main commercial district of the Manhattan borough of the New York City.
-Michael has forecasted following costs for expenses, assets, investment, and loans for the Start-up.
+Michael has forecasted following costs for expenses, assets, investment group for business plan, and loans for the Start-up.

 The detailed start-up requirements, start-up funding, start-up expenses, total assets, total funding required, total liabilities, total planned investment, total capital and liabilities as forecasted by company’s analysts, is given below:

 |Research and Development||$3,750|